 Employment Law Master Class

-November 13th, 2024 | 1:00-5:00 p.m.
+October 15th, 2025 | 1:00-5:00 p.m.
 Eastern

-A to Z legal training for HR professionals
+A-to-Z legal training for HR professionals

-You might wonder how HR managers can keep up without a law degree.
-That’s why we’re here to help.
-The Employment Law Master Class is a half-day, attorney-led training session that will review the most important HR laws, explain changes and prepare your department to comply with ever-changing rules.
+The Employment Law Master Class is an attorney-led training session that will review the most important HR laws, explain updates and help you prepare your department to comply with ever-changing rules.
 You’ll even have the opportunity to get your questions answered by an employment law expert.
-At the end of this advanced session for HR practitioners, you’ll be confident and ready to tackle the legal requirements and tricky issues before you.

 Anniken Davenport

 Anniken Davenport is an attorney and a well-known author and speaker on employment law issues.
-She is the editor of the HR Specialist: Employment Law newsletter series and has authored several books, including The FMLA Compliance GuideBullet-Proof Your Employee Handbook and the Employer’s Practical Legal Guide.
-She is the co-author of Labor & Employment Law for the 21st Century by Prentice Hall.
+She is the editor of the HR Specialist: Employment Law newsletter series and has authored several books, including The FMLA Compliance Guide, Bullet-Proof Your Employee Handbook and the Employer’s Practical Legal Guide.
 Anniken has served as a professor at Penn State University, where she taught business law and HR management, and she directed the Legal Studies Program at Wilson College.

 Direct Access to Your Instructor

-PART 1: Recruiting, screening, and hiring
+PART 1: Recruiting, screening and hiring

-Learn all about how and where to recruit the best candidates for open positions
+How and where to recruit the best candidates for open positions

-Making reasonable accommodations during hiring
+Making reasonable accommodations during hiring for religion, pregnancy and disability

 To use or not to use AI in hiring and screening